yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 There is also the [http://pptpclient.sourceforge.net/ PPTP Client for Linux] or check the !OpenWrt  ["PPTPClientHowto"].

-## reviewed 2006-03-16 by james.cameron@hp.com, the current pptpd maintainer, against pptpd 1.2.3-2 ipk
+## reviewed 2006-03-27 by james.cameron@hp.com, the current pptpd maintainer, against White Russian RC5 and pptpd 1.2.3-2 ipk